aasfgomes/tbg01/docs/README.md

 > - **Getting hidden coins** - When the game character hits a platform from below (by jumping beneath it) it will smash that segment of the platform and will get any coins that may exist hidden there.

 ### PLANNED FEATURES

+- **Menu**
- **Menu** -  When you start the game, a menu will open and you can choose to play, close the game or see the best scores **Vehicle** - Maybe a spaceship or other vehicle, who knows?
+ - When you start the game, a menu will open, and you can choose to play, close the game, or see the best scores.

- **Movement** - The vehicle can move in all directions when we press the arrow keys **Shooting** - It will be possible shoot laser **Enemy** - There will be monsters that we should shoot at **Score** - There will be a score for each game **Score Ranking** - There will be a ranking of the scores of the 5 best players **Lives** - The player has an amount of lives, that decreases everytime he dies.
+- **Vehicle**
+ - Maybe a spaceship or another vehicle, who knows?

+- **Movement**
+ - The vehicle can move in all directions when we press the arrow keys.

+- **Shooting**
+ - It will be possible to shoot lasers.

+- **Enemy**
+ - There will be monsters that we should shoot at.

+- **Score**
+ - There will be a score for each game.

+- **Score Ranking**
+ - There will be a ranking of the scores of the 5 best players.

+- **Lives**
+ - The player has an amount of lives that decreases every time he dies.

+- **Game Over**
- **Game Over** - When the player runs out of lives, the game ends.
+ - When the player runs out of lives, the game ends.

 ### DESIGN